 Growth Mindset Environments: Growth Is Evoked

 The power to leverage this influence lies in the construction of growth mindset environments, the conditions teams can build that evoke the growth mindset qualities above (challenge-seeking, etc).
-When these conditions are in place, more people use growth mindset and growth becomes a team sport, an intensely collaborative process in which one team member’s growth efforts advance both the team’s performance goals and the growth of the other team members.
+When these conditions are in place, more people use growth mindset, making Growth a Team Sport, an intensely collaborative process in which one team member’s growth efforts advance both the team’s performance goals and the growth of the other team members.

 I have seen firsthand both the pitfalls and promises of teachers and managers trying to evoke growth mindset.
-I taught psychology for five years while also working in commercial lending.
+I taught psychology for five years while also working in a financial institution, and have worked since 2014 as an organizational behavior consultant.
 I started to see how the principles that made learning and development effective in the classroom could be leveraged for both greater growth and higher performance in the workplace.
-Drawing on this background, the extensive literature on workplace learning, and my current work as an organizational behavior consultant, I have identified five key conditions in making growth a team sport:
+Drawing on this varied background and the extensive literature on workplace learning, I have identified five key conditions in making Growth a Team Sport:

 - How we frame and publicize our goals

 - This happens before growth and sets it in motion.

 - The feedback we give and get on our progress towards meeting our goals

 - This happens during growth and propels it forward.